Regressions under Adverse Conditions: Empirical Applications

-Table~\ref{tab:PredictiveRegression} displays the parameter estimates and the appertaining standard errors and $t$-test $p$-values for our MES regression (using the inference methods developed in Section \ref{Asymptotic Properties}).
-Also shown are the corresponding results of the BRS regression (using standard inference methods for the OLS estimator).
-As in our simulations, we see that the parameter estimates and the standard errors of our MES regression and the BRS estimates based on a mean regression of the ``empirically filtered'' MES differ substantially.
-While the latter suggest a clearly significant influence of the bubble indicators in five out of six cases, our MES regression shows a different picture indicating that only the bust indicators have a (negative) significant effect for BAC and C, but not for JPM.
-The substantially smaller standard errors of the BRS regression (caused by the OLS regression that omits the necessary ``truncation'' in the lower row of \eqref{eq:loss}) are especially concerning in providing overconfident and possibly false conclusions on the drivers of systemic risk.
+Table~\ref{tab:PredictiveRegression} displays the parameter estimates and the appertaining standard errors and $t$-test $p$-values for our MES regression using the inference methods developed in Section \ref{Asymptotic Properties}.
+Also shown are the corresponding results of the ad hoc MES regression using standard inference methods for the OLS estimator.
+As in our simulations, we see that the parameter estimates and the standard errors of our MES regression and the ad hoc method based on a mean regression of the ``empirically filtered'' MES differ substantially.
+While the latter suggests a clearly significant influence of the bubble indicators in five out of six cases, our MES regression shows a different picture indicating that only the bust indicators have a (negative) significant effect for BAC and C, but not for JPM.
+Hence, given the functional of interest is the conditional MES, the ad hoc estimation method (likely) falsely classifies the boom indicators as being significant.
+Closely related, the substantially smaller standard errors of the ad hoc MES regression (caused by the OLS regression that omits the necessary ``truncation'' in the lower row of \eqref{eq:loss}) are especially concerning in providing overconfident and possibly false conclusions on the drivers of systemic risk.

-While MES regressions inherently estimate the conditional MES (as quantified in Theorem~\ref{thm:an}), the BRS regression estimates the conditional mean (through an OLS regression) of an unconditional MES estimate over a rolling window.
-A comparison of the respective estimated target functionals in Figure \ref{fig:MES_BRS_regressions} shows that these can differ quite drastically, especially in turbulent times as in the year 2008: In contrast to our method, the BRS regression fails to quickly adapt to the rising levels of (systemic) risk due to its inherent dependence on the distant past through the rolling-window MES estimate in \eqref{eq:Y_MES_transform}.
-Hence, we suggest to clearly motivate the functional of interest in applied research questions and choose the suitable regression method, which---when effects on the conditional MES are of interest---is provided by our two-step estimator.
+While MES regressions estimate the conditional MES as quantified in Theorem~\ref{thm:an}, the ad hoc MES regression estimates the unconventional target functional of a conditional mean (through an OLS regression) of a rolling window MES estimate.
+A comparison of the respective model predictions in Figure~\ref{fig:MES_BRS_regressions} shows that these can differ quite drastically, especially in turbulent times as in the year 2008: In contrast to our method, the ad hoc MES regression fails to quickly adapt to the rising levels of (systemic) risk due to its inherent dependence on the distant past through the rolling-window MES estimate in \eqref{eq:Y_MES_transform}.
+Hence, we suggest to clearly motivate the functional of interest and choose the appropriate methodological framework, which---when effects on the conditional MES are of interest---is provided by our regressions under adverse conditions.